 Deploying space-based broadband connectivity systems unbounded by ground infrastructure limitations, as SpaceX and Lynk are building, will be key to bridging the connectivity divide.
-As an early investor in both companies, I am incredibly excited that we finally will be in a position to address this issue at scale, which for me comes full circle, as my early work at the dawn of the internet, with my GII Junior Summit fellow participants, some 25 years ago, is what introduced me to folks like Nicholas Negroponte, Founder of the MIT Media Lab, who became my sponsor on my path to US citizenship.
+As an early investor in both companies, I am incredibly excited that we are finally in a position to address this issue at scale, which for me comes full circle, as my early work at the dawn of the World Wide Web, with my GII Junior Summit fellow participants, some 25 years ago, on this very issue, is what introduced me to folks like Nicholas Negroponte, Founder of the MIT Media Lab, who became my sponsor on my path to US citizenship.

-The GII Junior Summit focused on the opportunities that the rapidly rising Internet could provide.
-Over 500 young technology enthusiasts around the globe discussed for months via the Internet before 41 students convened in Tokyo for a 4 day summit, at which “the adults” – ranging from high level government officials to prominent industrialists – found room only in the audience.
+Over 500 young technology enthusiasts from around the world discussed for months via the Internet before 41 of us were selected and convened in Tokyo for a 4 day summit, at which “the adults” – ranging from high level government officials to prominent industrialists – found room only in the audience.

-We were a group of young individuals committed to breaking down barriers of distance, language and culture.
-We debated issues ranging from the environment to communications, war and peace to education.
-Some of my fellow participants composed and rehearsed music collaboratively through the Internet and performed live together for the first time in Tokyo.
+We were a group of young individuals committed to breaking down barriers of distance, language and culture, fascinated about the World Wide Web and its potential important impacts on societal challenges ranging from the environment and communications, to war and peace and education.
+Some pparticipants composed and rehearsed music collaboratively through the Internet and performed live together for the first time in Tokyo.
 We dreamed about creating a country in cyberspace, not defined by geography or race, but by technology and age.
 Because uniting youth changes perspective, widens understanding, and leads to a better world.